ashutosh-nigam/reward-program-test/README.md

 ### Problem:

-A retailer offers a rewards program to its customers awarding points based on each recorded purchase as follows
+A retailer offers a rewards program to its customers awarding points based on each recorded purchase as follows:

 For every dollar spent over $50 on the transaction, the customer receives one point.
 In addition, for every dollar spent over $100, the customer receives another point.